vain/awesome-vain/README.md

 The function takes a table as an optional argument.
 That table may
 contain:

 	.refresh_timeout: Defaults to 30 seconds.
 	.mailpath: Path to your maildirs, defaults to `~/Mail`.
-	.ignore_boxes: Another table which lists boxes to ignore.
-Don't add the leading dot.
-That is, `lists` would ignore `.lists` in the example above.
+	.ignore_boxes: Another table which lists boxes (just the last part, like `lists`) to ignore.
 Defaults to an empty table.
 	.initial_update: Check for mail when starting Awesome or wait for the first refresh timeout?
 Defaults to the former.